 An easy way to get around this is to choose the Save as a Copy command instead.
 It’s located right under the Save As… command in the File Menu.

-You can also get to it by hitting Alt + Ctrl + S or Opt + Cmd + S on a Mac.
+You can also get to it by hitting Alt + Ctrl + S or Option + Command + S on a Mac.
 Now you’ll see this screen.

 Click in the Save as Type box to open the options and select PNG from the list.
 Click Save and you’re all set!

-Remember, when you save as a PNG, the layer information is not preserved.
+Remember, when you save/export your Photoshop file as a PNG, the layer information is not preserved.
 That is, you won’t be able to go back and change your edits.
 If you need to do that still, keep another copy as a PSD with all your layer information intact.

 Did you find this quick tip helpful?
 Check out our other tutorial on how to save as a PDF in Photoshop!About Cara Koch